+Unfortunately, it is not possible to draw general conclusions directly about the dynamics of the system without knowing the details of the non-Markovian bath and applying our results to the combined system.
+If the fine details of the non-Markovian bath were inaccessible or too difficult to study our theory would likely not be generally applicable but this would require a case by case analysis.
+Other more systematic approaches to non-Markovian generalisations of the Lindblad equation can be found in \cite{nonMarkov1, nonMarkov2}.

-\section{Analysis of Additional Examples of Quantum synchronization}
+\section{Analysis of Additional Examples of Quantum Synchronization}

-As a further demonstration of our theory, we now provide additional analysis of previously studied examples of quantum synchronization.
-We will focus on the model that of two weakly coupled, driven-dissipative spin 1 systems as previously studied in a synchronization setting by \cite{Roulet_2018}.
-In the absence of external interactions two coupled spins, labelled $A$ and $B$, evolve according to the Hamiltonian
+To further demonstrate our theory, we now provide additional analysis of previously studied examples of quantum synchronization.
+We will focus on the model of two weakly coupled, driven-dissipative spin-1 systems as previously studied in a synchronization setting by \cite{Roulet_2018}.
+In the absence of external interactions, two coupled spins, labelled $A$ and $B$, evolve according to the Hamiltonian

 where for convenience we define the detuning $\Delta = \omega_A - \omega_B$.
 We then consider the independent interactions of each spin with some external bath which in the absense of spin-spin interactions drives the spins towards their own non-equilibrium steady states.
 These system-bath interactions are modeled by the Lindblad operators